Joomla gallery extension by joomlashine.com

 Of course!
 In fact, this is a great incentive for all the foreign workers that you hire.
 Once one of them is promoted (Skill level 0, A or B), he/she will have a greater chance of becoming a permanent Canadian resident.

-Depending on the National Occupation Classification Code (NOC Code) List, which lists all the positions in the job market in which the positions are classified, you may have to pay for the airfare from the worker´s country of residence to the place of work.
+Depending on the wage to be paid to the foreign worker and on the LMO / LMIA (Labour Market Opinion / Labour Market Impact Assessment) stream you apply for, you may have to pay for the airfare from the worker´s country of residence to the place of work.
 We have deals with travel agents abroad so that you can get the best available airfare.

 No, the worker has to pay for his own accommodation.
 You are however responsible for providing them with furnished housing at a cost that does not exceed 30% of their gross monthly salary.
 If you anticipate some problems with housing, WorkVantage does not expect you to become a housing specialist; our service includes helping with information so that you can find the best housing possible for your workers at the best possible price within that 30% margin.

 WorkVantage has a service guarantee: we will replace the foreign worker free of charge should this rare circumstance occur.
 We are so confident that you will be satisfied with our workers that we will guarantee this for 3 months from when the foreign worker starts working in your company.

 We ask you to measure and plan the demand for workers according to your business needs.
 All temporary foreign workers must work a legal minimum of 30 hours per week for the duration of their contract.
 However, we will only accept orders for jobs that will guarantee a minimum of 35 hours a week.
 Should your business go through difficult times in the future and temporary layoffs become necessary, foreign workers have to be treated the same as Canadians and would be entitled to receive unemployment benefits.